 BTCC ANNOUNCES BIG START TO ITS NEW TURBOCHARGED SEASON

-- 24 cars on an all-turbo grid for opening event of year
+- 24 cars on an all-turbo slots for mobile grid for opening event of year

 - Nine different makes, ten different models represented